AngleProtocol/angle-docs/resources/audits/bug-bounty.md

 # 🐛 Bug Bounty

-At Angle, we consider the security of our systems a top priority.
+The security of the smart contracts of the Angle Protocol is a top priority.
 But even putting top priority status and maximum effort, there is still possibility that vulnerabilities can exist.

-To help mitigate this risk we have put in place two bug bounty programs, with Immunefi and Hats.finance.
-In general, Angle bug bounty programs are focused around the protocol's smart contracts with a primary interest in the prevention of:
+To help mitigate this risk, two bug bounty programs, with Immunefi and Hats.finance, have been put in place.
+Angle bug bounty programs are focused around the protocol's smart contracts with a primary interest in the prevention of:

 - Thefts and freezing of principal of any amount
 - Thefts and freezing of unclaimed yield of any amount
 - Theft of governance funds
 - Governance activity disruption

-The protocol has two bounties opened so far:

-- one with Immunefi
-- one with Hats.finance

 ## Immunefi Bug Bounty Overview